 - Choose between 12-, 14-, 26-, and 28-pound bags

-- This single protein-source food is great for dogs with allergies or food sensitivities.
+- This single protein-source food is an excellent choice for dogs with allergies or food sensitivities

 - Large-breed kibble is perfectly sized for big best buddies.

-- Some pet parents didn’t like the smell of this dry food.
+- Some pet parents didn’t like the smell of this dry dog food

 About: Ziwi Air-dried dog food is an ultra-premium food that’s certainly worth trying, especially if you have a picky eater at home.
 This grain-free food is ethically sourced from New Zealand farms and features a minimally processed recipe that’s easy on your furry friend’s stomach.

 First Five Ingredients: Beef, Beef Heart, Beef Kidney, Beef Tripe, & Beef Liver

 - Available in beef, chicken, lamb, mackerel, venison, and tripe flavors